thierrymoudiki/thierrymoudiki.github.io/_posts/2024-08-27-makefile-r-pkg.md

 [https://gist.github.com/thierrymoudiki/3bd7cfa099aef0c64eb5f91138d8cedb](https://gist.github.com/thierrymoudiki/3bd7cfa099aef0c64eb5f91138d8cedb)

 All you need to do is: **store the Makefile at the root of the package folder**.
 Type `make` or `make help` at the command line to see all the commands available.
 You can start with `make initialize`, that will install `devtools` and `rmarkdown`, if they're not available yet.
-Here's what you can do so far:
+Here's what you can do so far (as of 2024-08-27):

 - `make clean`: remove all R artifacts
 - `make start`: start or restart R session